clemsonacm/presentations/README.md

 # Clemson ACM Seminar Presentations

 TODO.
-Go view presentations at <x>
+Make note here of where to view presentations.

 ## Presentation Descriptions